Steps to Selling Your FishHawk Ranch Home

 It will be beneficial for your agent if you could list and upgrades to the home as well as identify what you love about your home and community.
 Your agent will use these points in the MLS to hopefully write an enticing property description for your home.

-As good as cell phones are at taking photos, they should not be used for the pictures of your home.
-Ensure your Realtor will be hiring a professional photographer to take high-quality photographs, drone photos, and my favorite, the 3D Interactive Virtual Tour.
+As good as cell phones are at taking photos, they should not be used for MLS pictures of your home.
+Ensure your REALTOR® will be hiring a professional photographer to take high-quality photographs, drone photos, and my favorite, the 3D Interactive Virtual Tour.

 6. Home Showings

 When listing a home to sell, I aim for a minimum of three showings a week.
 With the amount of marketing, I do for my listings, if we are not getting three showings a week something is not right.
 The market is telling us something.
 For security purposes, the use of an electronic lockbox is highly-recommended.
 Using a combination lockbox is simply a safety issue for your family.
 Please do not use one!
 Since most qualified buyers use a REALTOR®, the REALTOR® will have electronic lockbox access.
 With the lockbox, you can see who, when, and how long someone was in the home.

 Try not to be home during showings.
 You want to do your best to have the potential buyer feel comfortable at the home.
 We want them to imagine it as their home, and when you are there, they feel like it is your home.
 You also run the risk of giving the buyers a negotiating advantage.
 Anything you say could inadvertently do that.